 According to the Georgia Department of Public Health, there are more than 2,000 pedestrian accidents every year in the state of Georgia.
 Because of the nature of pedestrian accidents, nearly all involve some kind of injury.
 Georgia drivers are required by law stop for pedestrians (1) in a crosswalk on the same side of the road as the driver or (2) in a crosswalk on the opposite side of the road but walking toward the driver's side of the road.
 Those who do not may face liability to the pedestrians they injure.Drivers Who Injure Pedestrians May be Liable for Damages

-A pedestrian who is injured in an accident can file a lawsuit to seek damages to compensate her for her injuries.
+A pedestrian who is injured in an accident can hire a pedestrian accident lawyer in the Atlanta area to file a lawsuit to seek damages to compensate her for her injuries.
 Most pedestrian lawsuits will allege negligence on the part of the driver that struck the pedestrian.
 In alleging negligence, the pedestrian must prove that:

 - The driver owed a duty to the pedestrian;